 Have you ever found yourself wishing you could watch a movie wherein Jean-Claude Van Damme has a foot chase through the streets of Old Jerusalem whilst disguised as a Hasidic Jew and which also co-stars Charlton Heston?
 If you answered “yes” then boy are you in luck.

-There’s almost nothing like The Order among the films of Jean-Claude Van Damme.
+There’s almost nothing like The Order among Van Damme’s oeuvre.
 It’s a sweeping, globe-trotting adventure that’s often light on its feet and, save for the climactic finale, never really takes itself too seriously.
 Only The Quest comes close, but even it never quite matches what Van Damme and his longtime collaborator Sheldon Lettich (who once again directs) deliver here.

-The film opens in 1099 as Christian Crusaders have raided and sacked Jerusalem, leaving chaos, death and destruction in their wake.
+The film opens in 1099 as Christian Crusaders raid and sack Jerusalem, leaving chaos, death and destruction in their wake.
 Among the Crusaders left standing when the dust settles is a French knight, Charles Le Vaillant (Van Damme) who becomes disgusted by the violence in which he participated.
 He decides to found a new religion, one that welcomes and brings together members of Judaism, Christianity and Islam.
-After decades of leading his disciples, the Christian Church deems Le Vaillant a heretic and killed by the very soldiers he once led.
+After decades of leading his disciples, the Christian Church deems Le Vaillant a heretic and he is thusly killed by the very soldiers he once led.

 Centuries later, international cat burglar Rudy Cafmeyer (Van Damme) must travel to the Holy Land to search for his missing father, an expert on the lost teachings of Le Vaillant.
 It seems Ozzie Cafmeyer was on the verge of discovering a massive, mythical treasure hidden by the original members of The Order, and the sect’s corrupt, sneeringly villainous new leader, Cyrus (Brian Thompson), is doing everything he can to get his hands on it.

-Once Rudy sets foot in Israel, Charlton Heston shows up in an all-too-brief cameo to help Rudy find Ozzie.
+Once Rudy sets foot in Israel, Charlton Heston shows up in an all-too-brief cameo to help Rudy in his search.
 I’d mention the character’s name but let’s be real here, he’s not playing a character.
 The result is the same as if Heston had simply walked onto the set and begun interacting with Van Damme in the scene.